dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 local t = snowplow.newTrackerForUri( "{{COLLECTOR-URL}}" )
 ```

-So if your collector is available at 'my-company.c.snplow.com' then you would include:
+So if your collector is available at 'my-company.c.snplow.com', you would write:

 ```lua
 local t = snowplow.newTrackerForUri( "my-company.c.snplow.com" )